roadwarriorslive/Pipulate/README.rst

 And while it's definitely **not** required, I'll also teach you the timeless badass tools of tech: **Linux**, **vim** and **git** as well.
 This package is about repositioning careers as SEO continues to change.
-Some tools are like shiny new pennies (pandas), and others are loooong in the tooth— the true Samurai Kung Fu weapons of tech where muscle memory makes you dangerous... forever.
+Some tools are like shiny new pennies (pandas), and others are loooong in the tooth (LPvg)— the true Samurai Kung Fu weapons of tech where muscle memory makes you dangerous.

 ########################################
 Installing Pipulate